 Why Live in Thomas

-Thomas, a historic neighborhood in Birmingham, has roots in the mining and manufacturing industry, with many residents originally employed in local blast furnaces.
-Despite the decline of manufacturing, Thomas remains a close-knit and family-oriented community.
-The neighborhood features a variety of home styles, including small ranch-style houses, cottages, American Craftsman-inspired bungalows, and Colonial Revival homes with wraparound porches.
-Homes in Thomas are generally affordable, ranging from $35,000 to $80,000, with some reaching into the $100,000s, significantly below Birmingham's median home price.
-The area is well-connected, with Highway 78 running through it and Interstates 20 and 65 just five minutes away.
+Birmingham's historic Thomas neighborhood has roots in the mining and manufacturing industry, with many residents originally employed in local blast furnaces.
+Despite the decline of manufacturing, Thomas remains a close-knit community.
+The local housing market includes a variety of home styles, including cozy ranch-style houses, cottages, American Craftsman bungalows, and Colonial Revival homes with wraparound porches.
+Homes in Thomas are generally affordable, ranging from $35,000 to $80,000, with some reaching into the $100,000s — significantly below Birmingham's median home price.
+The area is well-connected: U.S. Route 78 runs through the heart of the neighborhood and Interstates 20 and 65 are just five minutes away.
 Public transportation is accessible via MAX bus route 6.
-Local attractions include Yo Chef Surf and Turf Smokehouse, Niki’s West, and the Alabama Farmers Market, which offers locally raised meat and fresh produce.
-For outdoor activities, residents can visit Pratt City Park, East Thomas Park, and One Pratt Place, which features updated play structures and a walking path.
-The neighborhood is somewhat isolated, surrounded by railways, industries, and forests, contributing to its unique character.
+The area is home to highly rated restaurants like Yo Chef Surf and Turf Smokehouse and Niki’s West.
+The always popular Alabama Farmers Market offers locally raised meat and fresh produce.
+For outdoor activities, residents can visit Pratt City Park, East Thomas Park and One Pratt Park, which features updated play structures and a walking path.
+The neighborhood is somewhat isolated by railways, industrial sites and forests, contributing to its unique character.
 While the local schools have average ratings, Parker High School offers a specialized program for aspiring educators.

 Frequently Asked Questions